sfr-network-service-platforms/multihoming-quagga-bgp-mgt/README.md

 #### bgp.inc.sh / vip_mgt / vip_watchdog

-Replace the configuration parameters by your own (see variables between CONFIGURATION and END OF CONF)
+Replace the configuration parameters by your own (see variables between CONFIGURATION and END OF CONF markers)

 ### Enjoy :